yiisoft/yii2/docs/guide/structure-extensions.md

 packages which can be installed by taking the following two simple steps:

 1. modify the `composer.json` file of your application and specify which extensions (Composer packages) you want to install.
-2. run `php composer.phar install` to install the specified extensions.
+2. run `composer install` to install the specified extensions.

 Note that you may need to install [Composer](https://getcomposer.org/) if you do not have it.